-b) Non-Domestic Rates - Appeals
+c) Non-Domestic Rates - Appeals

 Since the introduction of the Business Rates Retention Scheme from 1st April 2013, Councils are liable for successful appeals against NDR charged to businesses in 2018/19 and earlier financial years in their proportionate share.
 Therefore, a provision has been raised for the estimate of the amount that businesses have been overcharged up to 31 March 2019, using the Valuation Office (VOA) ratings list of appeals and the analysis of successful appeals to date.
 The balance on this provision at 31 March 2019 is £1.5m.
-There is uncertainty over the number and amount of business rate appeals.

-c) Arrears of Significant Debtors
+d) Arrears of Significant Debtors